The Australasian Chapter Advisory Board – formed June 2016

 Michael Maggs is the Director and Principal Engineer at Frontier Labs, an Australian based electronics engineering company that designs scientific field equipment specialising in low-noise bioacoustic recorders, remote area instrumentation and data acquisition.

 Councillor – Dr Michael Towsey – Queensland University of Technology

 Dr. Michael Towsey has held research positions at QUT since 1997.
 He uses machine learning methods to solve biological problems.
 These have ranged from the sublime (analysis of bird song) to the ridiculous (analysis of milk yield in cow herds) with some bioinformatics in between.
 Michael is currently in the Bioacoustics Research Group within the School of Electrical Engineering and Computer Science at QUT.
-He works on the ‘big data’ problems associated with long duration recordings of the environment, in particular, building recognizers for species of interest, extracting acoustic indices to aid navigation and visualisation
+He works on the ‘big data’ problems associated with long duration recordings of the environment, in particular, building recognizers for species of interest, extracting acoustic indices to aid navigation and visualization.

 Councillor – Mark Calder -Director Frontier Labs

 Mark is the director and engineer at Frontier Labs in Brisbane.
 Frontier Labs is an electronic design consultancy that specializes in instrumentation for ecologists.
 We have sound recorders for birds & frogs and a unique wireless and Iridium satellite trap alert system.
 We design custom equipment also.
 We’ve got experience in bioacoustics, ultrasound, night vision camera systems, remote data acquisition via satellite or mobile phone networks and radio